 Model LineupMazda CX-7 Sport ($23,900); Touring ($25.800); Grand Touring ($26,700)

 The Mazda CX-7 sports the current Mazda styling theme.

-For starters, the fenders are seemingly transplanted directly to the CX-7 from the company's sports car, the RX-8.
+The fenders are seemingly transplanted directly to the CX-7 from the Mazda RX-8 sports car.
 To fit those bulbous wheel housings to a sedan-like body required pinching the nose and squeezing headlights into the tops of the fenders.
 This leaves substantial mass below the bumper line that's only slightly lightened by a massive mouth braced by large intake-like recesses that double as housings for the optional fog lamps.
+A set of bright streaks added behind the fog lamps for 2009 break this mass up a bit.
 The way the CX-7's bulk is suspended across its exceptionally wide track (distance between the tires side to side) leaves it looking almost as if it's drooping, or sagging, from the weight.

 The side view appeals more, with wheels pushed to the corners and a super-fast windshield sweeping back over tautly drawn side glass.
 Side mirrors separate the front door glass from an odd-looking, wind-wing-like, but fixed, tiny piece of glass at the base of the A-pillar.
 The beltline rises as it moves rearward, peaking just aft of the severely blistered rear wheelwell before tucking in between the steeply sloped backlight and the sculpted back end.
 Full-round, easy-to-grab door handles ride the crest of a soft bulge connecting the tops of the fenders.
 An understated crease highlights the lower door panels, skipping over the rear tires to continue around the bottom fold of the rear bumper.